Home > Recipes > Breakfast > Homemade American Waffles

 • Melt the butter in a small saucepan over medium heat on the stove or in the microwave.

-• Gradually add the dry mix including the flour and baking powder to the wet ingredients, stirring until just combined.
-Be careful not to overmix the batter.
+• Gradually mix in the dry mix including the self-rising flour and sugar to the wet ingredients while stirring until just combined.
+Be careful not to overmix the batter or the waffles can become tough once cooked.

-• Pour a portion of the batter onto the preheated waffle iron, following the manufacturer's instructions for the recommended amount.
+• Pour in about 1/4 of a cup of the batter onto the preheated waffle iron or follow the manufacturer's instructions for the recommended amount.
 Close the waffle iron and cook until golden brown and crisp.
 Mine take around 3 minutes to cook on medium heat.

 • Carefully remove the waffle from the iron and repeat the process with the remaining batter.

-• Serve the warm whey waffles with your favorite toppings.
+• Serve the homemade waffles warm with butter and maple syrup or your favorite waffle toppings.
 Enjoy!

 Notes

 Don’t overmix: When combining the wet and dry ingredients, avoid overmixing.
-Overmixing can lead to tougher waffles due to gluten development.
+It can lead to tougher waffles due to gluten development.

 Nutrition